© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Wat's Dyke: Section N of Bryn Estyn is a scheduled monument protected by Cadw under reference FL118.
 View the official record →

-Wat's Dyke is a linear earthwork of Early Medieval date forming part of a substantial defensive or boundary system in the borderlands between Wales and England.
+Wat's Dyke is a linear earthwork of early medieval date forming part of the frontier defences of the kingdom of Mercia.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL118.

 Wat's Dyke: Section N of Bryn Estyn dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Wat's Dyke: Section N of Bryn Estyn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is FL118.